 We are always wanting people to help us with fundraisers, do sponsored events, sponsorship and donate towards the charity and help us to help CRPS sufferers and their families, friends and loved ones.

 Burning Nights CRPS Support is a fully registered UK charity for CRPS as of 13 April 2016.
 Our charity number is 1166522 and we are registered in England & Wales.

 AWARENESS MONTH – NOVEMBER

 Every year during the whole of the month of November, starting off with ‘Colour The World Orange‘ day on the 1st Monday of every November, we have International CRPS awareness month.
 Overall International CRPS awareness month, November 2015, was extremely successful!
 We had our inaugural meet & greet conference on Saturday 7th November which was a huge success for everyone who came.
 We had some great speakers and at times the day became quite emotional.
 You can watch a short 5 minute video of the highlights of the meet & greet conference which you can watch in our YouTube channel.

 There were a number of fundraisers that went on including; Lisa Davis who shaved off all of her hair and raised £1,000!
 There were coffee mornings, a Curry night, House of Commons bottle of wine with the signature of David Cameron MP & Prime Minister auction, 3 month sponsored beard grow, raffle during the conference, generous donations and much more!
-You can read about the fundraisers on our FUNDRAISING page.
+You can read about our fundraisers on our FUNDRAISING page.